 In the ancient land of Hyboria, Conan is born as his mother dies on the battlefields of Cimmeria.
 He grows up learning to fight from a young age.
 Their village is then invaded by the warlord Khalar Zym who is searching the world for the parts of a mask that will give him the power of a god and allow him to raise his wife from the dead.
 Conan swears vengeance after Khalar Zym kills his father Corin.
 Conan travels the world and grows up to become a fierce warrior.
 He comes up against Khalar Zym and his sorceress daughter Marique as they attempt to find the last descendent of Acheron whose blood is the final component needed to activate the mask.
 The last descendant is the girl Tamara who Conan saves as Khalar Zym’s minions raid a monastery.
 Conan becomes her protector as Khalar Zym pursues them, determined to complete the sacrifice.

 As part of the determined effort of filmmakers throughout the 00s and 10s to resurrect every property of the 1970s and 80s, no matter how forgotten it might be, the character of Conan the Barbarian was revived in a new big screen outing here.
-This remake/revival fad has left few properties untouched – indeed, producers Boaz Davdison and Danny Lerner (better known as the principals in the Nu Image production company, which makes a good many cheap action films) have been behind other resurrections such as Rambo (2008), Bad Lieutenant – Port of Call: New Orleans (2009) and Texas Chainsaw (2013), as well as The Expendables (2010) that brought together various action heroes of the 1980s.
+This remake/revival fad has left few properties untouched – indeed, producers Boaz Davdison and Danny Lerner (better known as the principals in the Nu Image production company, which makes a good many cheap action films) have been behind other resurrections such as Rambo (2008), Bad Lieutenant – Port of Call: New Orleans (2009), Texas Chainsaw (2013) and Hellboy (2019), as well as The Expendables (2010) that brought together various action heroes of the 1980s.

 The remake has been placed in the hands of Marcus Nispel, a former music video director who is rapidly winding his way down to join the list of worst Hollywood directors.
 Marcus Nispel first appeared with the remake of The Texas Chainsaw Massacre (2003), which kicked off the 00s fad for remakes of 1970s/80s horror films, and then went onto a modernised Frankenstein (tv, 2004), the American Indian-Viking drama Pathfinder (2007), the remake of Friday the 13th (2009) and Backmask/The Asylum/Exeter (2015).
 Conan the Barbarian was repackaged in 3D, a fad that audiences were quickly tiring of after it was massivly over-hyped during 2010-11, which may well have contributed to its miserable flop at the box-office.